CCP Could Use South China Sea Tensions to Gauge US Response to Allies: Experts

 On the one hand, Beijing exerts pressure “through external military exercises from outside.”
 On the other hand, it seeks to apply pressure through “influence operations” within the country, Mr. Kondapalli told The Epoch Times.

-After the maritime conflict between the Philippines and China, U.S. Secretary of State Antony Blinken had a phone call with the Philippine Foreign Secretary Enrique Manalo on June 19, during which he emphasized that the United States’ “ironclad commitments to the Philippines under the Mutual Defense Treaty,” the State Department said.
+After the maritime conflict between the Philippines and China, U.S. Secretary of State Antony Blinken spoke by telephone with Philippine Foreign Secretary Enrique Manalo on June 19, during which he emphasized the United States’ “ironclad commitments to the Philippines under the Mutual Defense Treaty,” the State Department said.

 During Mr. Marcos’s visit to the United States in May 2023, the two sides reaffirmed their decades-long security alliance.
 President Joe Biden said the United States’ defense commitment to the Philippines is “ironclad.”

-In addition, he noted that the United States does not have a base like Subic Bay in the region, which will cause certain implementation difficulties.
-Subic Bay was once an important outpost of the U.S. military in the South China Sea and was closed in 1992.
+In addition, he noted that the United States doesn’t have a base such as Subic Bay in the region, which will cause certain implementation difficulties.
+Subic Bay, which was closed in 1992, was once an important outpost of the U.S. military in the South China Sea.

 A similar viewpoint was expressed by Ms. Teufel Dreyer.

-She believes that the United States will invoke the treaty if the Chinese regime initiates an “all-out invasion.”
+She said she believes that the United States will invoke the treaty if the Chinese regime initiates an “all-out invasion.”

 “But that’s not going to happen, because the Chinese government is not stupid.
 It wouldn’t do something like that,” she said.